-A business or student can register for a Free Account and prototype deploy and manage up to 10 devices with an aggregate amount of free storage up to 1GB per month and up to 1GB of free traffic per month.
+A business user can register for a Free Account and connect and manage up to 10 devices with 100MB of free storage and 100MB of free traffic per device per month.

-Free Accounts are valid for a period of 6 months.
-After this period they must be converted into Business Accounts
+Free Accounts are valid for a period of 2 months.
+After this period they must be converted into Business Accounts.

 Businesses may use the free service for their own internal use, but not to offer commercial services to other individuals or businesses.

 If you need more devices, storage or traffic you can register for a Business Account.